DeadSix27/mpv_various_scripts/mpv_chapter_maker/README.md

--- Might not be always accurate, relies on the 1min30s OPED standard and episodes around 20min length, -- so for anime-shorts you have to change this or turn off 'SeekOped'. local SeekOped = true local OpSeekTitle = "Opening" -- In case you want the "Op-Seek" to happen after another chapter name, e.g Prologue, then change this variable. local EpSeekTitle = "Episode" -- Same as above, but for the Episode Seek local EdSeekTitle = "Ending" -- Same as above, but for the Ending Seek local OpLength = 89 -- 1min29s local EdLength = 89 -- 1min29s local EpLength = 1170 -- 19m30s
+-- Might not be always accurate, relies on the 1min30s OPED standard and episodes around 20min length, -- so for anime-shorts you have to change this or turn off 'SeekOped'. local SeekOped = true local OpSeekId = 2 -- Specify the number of the "Opening" chapter after which you want to seek (see chapter_names table) local EpSeekId = 3 -- Same as above, but for the "Episode" Seek local EdSeekId = 4 -- Same as above, but for the "Ending" Seek local OpLength = 89 -- How far to seek after Openings (89 (1min29s) is the default) local EpLength = 1170 -- How far to seek after Episode (1170 (19m30s) is the default) local EdLength = 89 -- How far to seek after Endings (89 (1min29s) is the default)

 -- [Optional] Show chapters in OSC while creating them: --